Chenxi-Ji/Chenxi-Ji.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-yearPh.D. student in Computer Engineering at the University of Illinois Urbana-Champaign, advised by Prof. [Sayan Mitra](https://mitras.ece.illinois.edu/index.html).
+I am a fourth-yearPh.D. student in Computer Engineering at the University of Illinois at Urbana-Champaign, advised by Prof. [Sayan Mitra](https://mitras.ece.illinois.edu/index.html).
 I received my B.Eng. in Automation from Tsinghua University, with a minor in Data Science.

 My research focuses on **formal verification, trustworthy autonomy, neural rendering, 3D reconstruction, and controller synthesis**, with the goal of building reliable perception-control systems with formal guarantees.

+## Educations

+- 2022.09 - present, Ph.D. in Computer Engineering, University of Illinois at Urbana-Champaign.
+- 2018.09 - 2022.06, B.Eng. in Automation, Tsinghua University.
+Minor in Data Science.

 ## News